Draxeytina/Draxeytina/README.md

 - 🔭 I’m currently working on an API project using React and Rails.
 - 🌱 I hold a full-stack web developer certificate from Microverse.
-- 👯 I’m looking to collaborate on a Ruby and React website.
+- 👯 I’m looking to collaborate on a Ruby and React app.

 <h2 align="center">
   Visitor count<br><br>